Shipbuilding a hidden gem in Bangladesh: ADB

 Parkash highlighted five things -- good policymaking, good tech management, investing in infrastructure, investing skills and human capital; and embracing the new technologies for better Bangladesh with a stronger economy.

 "These five things can make Bangladesh a well-developed country.
 That's a dream I have, that's a passion you have.
 We can work together to really make Bangladesh a beautiful and wonderful country," he said.

-Parkash, a professional with over 32 years of experience, oversees the implementation of the ADB Country Partnership Strategy for Bangladesh (2016-2020).
+Parkash, a man with over 32 years of professional experience, oversees the implementation of the ADB Country Partnership Strategy for Bangladesh (2016-2020).